chumomega/GeoQuiz/README.md

     - they can rotate once in cheating activity and rotate when back to quizactivity. fix these!
  -  report the build version in the cheat activity
  - allow only 3 cheats before disabling the cheat button
+ - when the quiz is over, display the list of questions along with their answers
  -
  ### Set up app on your android device(from android studio on a mac)
   - connect android device to laptop